-Here are a few practical things you can do right now to make sure that you get off to a positive start this year:
+Here are a few practical things you can do right now to start feeling more in control of your money and your financial future:

 1. Draw a line under any overspending

-Once you feel like you’ve already overspent, it can be very easy to continue spending – particularly as the January sales arrive and temptation is still all around.
-Continuing to spend even when you’re worrying about money is, in my own personal experience, very normal – but it can cause even more stress in the long term.
+Once you feel like you’ve already overspent, it can be very easy to continue spending.
+In fact, continuing to spend even when you’re worrying about money is, in my own personal experience, very normal – but it can cause even more stress in the long term.

-Drawing a line under damaging spending habits is about accepting and forgiving yourself for any money mistakes that you might have made in the heady Christmas season, and not continuing those patterns of behaviour into the new year.
+Drawing a line under damaging spending habits is about accepting and forgiving yourself for any money mistakes that you might have made in the past, and not continuing those patterns of behaviour in the future.

 Used wisely, a credit card can help with your cash flow and build your credit score, but it’s important to know your stuff and have a plan to pay it back.
-So, if you’ve borrowed on a credit card or overdraft, as many people do at Christmas, now is a good time to make a realistic plan to repay what you owe in an affordable way.
+So, if you’ve borrowed on a credit card or overdraft, now is a good time to make a realistic plan to repay what you owe in an affordable way.

 2. Don’t bury your head in the sand